5 steps to acid wash concrete

 Step 5: After the rinse of the final wash pass, you will need to neutralize the reaction by sprinkling a neutralizing solution over the area and aggressively scrubbing again.
 Now you may rinse for the final time to get the concrete fully clean.

-Anyway you need to neutralize the acid so it won’t cause any damage to the concrete or surface that will be applied.
+Anyway, you need to neutralize the acid so it won’t cause any damage to the concrete or surface that will be applied.
+Make sure to rinse thoroughly after neutralizing to ensure no residue remains.

 Conclusion